mrash/gpgdir/README.md

-# gpgdir - Recurisve Directory Encryption with GnuPG
+# gpgdir - Recursive Directory Encryption with GnuPG

 ## Summary
 gpgdir is a perl script that uses the CPAN GnuPG::Interface perl module to recursively encrypt and